nwplus/HealthX-logistics-package/Timeline.md

 **Create Slack workspace**

 - Slack is the main form of communication with the hackers during the event.
 Each channel has a specific purpose and special permissions.
 It is recommended to get familiar with how to use Slack before the event.
 Leverage it to communicate clearly and to engage with attendees.
-(Link to slack)
 - Most of the channels are self explanatory and have different permissions for hackers and organizers.
 Make sure to have organizers monitoring the slack for issues, questions and misuse.
 Optionally we will hold contests (trivia, guessing games) for small prizes in one of our slack channels.
     - Examples include: #announcements #ask-organizers #slack-contest #random #general #ask-mentors #ask-sponsors #sponsor-1...
-- It is advised to write out template slack messages before the day of the event, so that things will go faster.
-Some recommended messages to pre write would be :
+- It is advised to write out template Slack messages before the day of the event, so that things will go faster.
+Some recommended messages to pre-write would be :
     - Announcing mealtimes
     - Announcing workshops
     - Announcing mini events